Future of Work

 The real competencies that matter now

-I was reading PwC’s AI Jobs Barometer - workers with AI skills command 25% wage premiums.
+I was reading PwC’s AI Jobs Barometer - workers with AI skills command 56% wage premiums, up from 25% the prior year.
 But here’s what those “AI skills” actually are:

 Output evaluation beats output generation.
 Anyone can generate AI content.
 The skill is knowing when it’s wrong.
 Research on LLM evaluation shows judging is easier than generating - which means your employees need editorial skills, not production skills.

 Workflow design trumps tool mastery.
 Tools change weekly.
-Goldman Sachs estimates 6-7% workforce displacement, but the real change is workflow transformation.
+The WEF estimates 22% of jobs will be disrupted by 2030, but the real change is workflow transformation.
 Employees who can reimagine processes matter more than those who memorized ChatGPT commands.

 Think about it - when’s the last time a software update fundamentally changed how you work?
 Every week if you’re using AI.
 Tool expertise expires faster than milk.